carbon-design-system/carbon/.github/CONTRIBUTING.md

 ```
 sudo npm install -g yarn
 ```
-### After these installations have completed, follow the linux guide to start working with the repo...
+### After these installations have completed, follow the Linux guide to start working with the repo...